beverm2391/youtube-to-mp3-v1/DOCS.md

     Use `uvicorn main:app --reload` to start the FastAPI server.

 6. **Download MP3:**
-    Execute `python3 get_mp3.py YOUR_URL_HERE` to download the MP3 file from the given YouTube URL.
+    Execute `python3 get_mp3.py "YOUR_URL_HERE"` to download the MP3 file from the given YouTube URL.
+Make sure to put it in quotes so that special characters like `?` don't mess up the shell.

 To stop the server, use `Ctrl+C`.